 Liz Wells is a user experience designer, currently working at Stink Studios in Brooklyn, New York

-Liz Wells is a user experience designer currently working at Stink Studios in Brooklyn, New York.
-At Stink, Liz is responsible for all phases of the UX process, from concepting and information architecture to wireframing and prototyping.
+Liz Wells is a user experience designer based in Brooklyn, New York.
+Her work combines her background in graphic design with technology and user-centered design thinking.
 Her UX process begins with sketching as a way of stepping back from her computer to just focus on the experience and user goals at hand.
+Liz is currently working at Stink Studios, where she is responsible for all phases of the UX process, from concepting and information architecture to wireframing and prototyping.
 Liz advises visual designers and developers throughout the lifecycle of a project to help them meet Stink’s high standards for usability and delight.
-While at Stink Studios, Liz has worked with a wide range of clients, including Google, Spotify, VICELAND, Twitter, Chevrolet, Condé Nast, Facebook, Sloan Kettering and ZocDoc.
+While at Stink Studios, Liz has created products and experiences for a wide range of brands in music, automotive, technology, media, and nonprofit.

-Her work has been recognized by The One Show, The Webbys, Awwwards, FWA, Communication Arts, Cannes Lions and D&AD, and featured in The Next Web, The Verge, The Washington Post, The Wall Street Journal, TechCrunch, USA Today, The New York Times, Buzzfeed, Adweek and Engadget.
+Her work has been recognized by The One Show, The Webbys, Awwwards, FWA, Communication Arts, Cannes Lions and D&AD, and featured in The Next Web, The Verge, The New York Times, Quartz, Buzzfeed, Adweek, Artsy to name a few.
 Her work on the Lynching in America project was showcased in an exhibit at the Brooklyn Museum in summer 2017 entitled The Legacy of Lynching: Confronting Racial Terror in America.